Albergue Santa Madre Homeless Shelter

 ServiceTeam Home Building

 ServiceTeams are groups of volunteers, typically from North America or Europe, that build homes for families that desperately need a secure place to live.
 Since 1991, ServiceTeams have built more than a thousand homes for very poor families in Guatemala and El Salvador.
 Whether homeless or living in cardboard shacks, many of our families cannot dream of a better future while living in such demeaning conditions.
 The simple homes built by ServiceTeams have concrete floors, proven to decrease stomach parasites by 60 percent.
 ServiceTeam-built homes are sturdy enough to withstand the torrential rains and frequent mudslides of Guatemala’s rainy season.
-ServiceTeams fundraise the cost of construction materials, approximately US$1,500 per home, and travel expenses.
+ServiceTeams fundraise the cost of construction materials, approximately $2,500 per home, and travel expenses.
 Over the past three years, this program increased its annual yield from 55 homes built to 95 homes, slashing the Project’s five-year housing waiting list to just one year.
 ServiceTeams have also built wells and schools for our programs in Malawi, Africa.